thosgood/this-weeks-finds/markdown/1-50/week009.md

 different at first glance but all give the same answer.
-Two approaches that use a lot of category theory are the Heegard splitting approach (due to Crane, Kohno and Kontsevich, in which one writes a 3-manifold as two solid n-holed tori glued together by a diffeomorphism of their boundaries), and the surgery on links approach (due to Reshetikhin and Turaev, in which one builds up 3-manifolds by starting with the 3-sphere, cutting out thickened links and gluing them back in a
+Two approaches that use a lot of category theory are the Heegard splitting approach (due to Crane, Kohno and Kontsevich, in which one writes a 3-manifold as two solid $n$-holed tori glued together by a diffeomorphism of their boundaries), and the surgery on links approach (due to Reshetikhin and Turaev, in which one builds up 3-manifolds by starting with the 3-sphere, cutting out thickened links and gluing them back in a